We immigrated from the United States to Canada when I was four years old. It was the early 70’s.

 So there lies the pattern.

-No tools, I knew no different.
+No tools, no difference.

 No different then small town, small goals, small rewards and even smaller self expectations.